JoaoAssalim/JoaoAssalim/README.md

 :house_with_garden: From Brazil.

-:outbox_tray: 2022 Goals: create a great project and find a internship.
+:outbox_tray: 2022 Goals: Find a Job/Internship to improve my skills.